-At the far southwestern end of the Nansei-shotō are the islands of the Yaeyama group, which include the two main islands of Ishigaki-jima and Iriomote-jima as well as a scattering of 17 isles between and beyond.
-Located near the Tropic of Cancer, the Yaeyama-shotō are renowned for their spectacular beaches, superb diving and lush landscapes.
-The islands are also a haven for Japanese freeters (alternative lifestylers), which means you’re bound to meet an intriguing cast of characters during your travels here.
+At the far southwestern end of the Southwest Islands are the gorgeous Yaeyama Islands (八重山諸島; Yaeyama-shotō), which include the main islands of Ishigaki-jima and Iriomote-jima as well as a spread of 17 isles.
+Located near the Tropic of Cancer, they are renowned for their lovely beaches, superb diving and lush landscapes.